 Of course, the magic also lies in Iran's astonishing nature and landscapes.
 The fantastic sight of sand dunes spreading at the horizon is one of the most famous images associated with the country.
 It's true that it has many beautiful and vast deserts, from the flawless and unspoiled Maranjab to the otherworldly sand formations of the Dasht-e-Lut, the hottest spot on earth.
 However, Iran is so much more than deserts!

-The Alborz mountain range and the Zagros Mountains are paradises for climber, skiers, and snow lovers who dare defying the cold.
-In the westerns regions, green landscapes filled with breathtaking canyons, crystal-clear rivers, and waterfalls are waiting for the visitors to enjoy a dive in their temperate waters.
-That's not it: from the humid Hyrcanian forest near the Caspian Sea to the mangrove of the Persian Gulf's island, Iran is a kaleidoscope of natural wonders, offering the best of each's season.
+The Alborz mountain range and the Zagros Mountains are paradises for climbers, skiers, and snow lovers who dare defy the cold.
+In the western regions, green landscapes filled with breathtaking canyons, crystal-clear rivers, and waterfalls are waiting for the visitors to enjoy a dive in their temperate waters.
+That's not it: from the humid Hyrcanian forests near the Caspian Sea to the mangrove of the Persian Gulf's island, Iran is a kaleidoscope of natural wonders, offering the best of each season.
 It's thus an amazing playground for explorers willing to experience outdoor activities, which goes from canoeing to birdwatching, rafting, or trekking, etc.

 It would be impossible to talk about Iran without mentioning its food.
 Once again, Persian cuisine is nothing like you can imagine.
-Iranian dishes are delicate, sophisticated, colorful and delightful.
-From roosted eggplants to pomegranate stew, saffron rice, and meat Kebab, the variety of its traditional dishes are endless, each region having its own specialties, cooked with unique seasonal and local ingredients.
+Iranian dishes are delicate, sophisticated, colourful and delightful.
+From roosted eggplants to pomegranate stew, saffron rice, and meat Kebab, the variety of its traditional dishes are endless, each region has its own specialities, cooked with unique seasonal and local ingredients.
 The UNESCO has even given recognition to Rasht, the capital city of the Gilan Province near the Caspian Sea, for its exceptional traditional gastronomy, a combination of ancient recipes and techniques.